 Like others of my generation, I grew up side by side with computers.
 I remember trying to come up with sites to visit just so I could use the internet.
 We had computer time in class.
 By age 15 I had my own laptop.
 So I’m what’s called a digital native.
 To me, being on the internet is like breathing: both easy and a necessary part of life.

-For older generations, like my parents, things aren’t so obvious.
+For older generations, like my parents, things online aren’t so obvious.
 We teased one of my high school teachers when we told him to look something up on Google and he said that he didn’t have it and would probably have to download it first.
 My boss had a hard time comprehending why he needed to buy both a domain and hosting for the website he was trying to put together.
 It’s overwhelming for me to help my mom build a website because she just doesn’t understand why marquee headers, colored scroll bars, and trailing mice are tacky and embarrassing.

 Slowly, but surely, they are catching on.
 More and more adults are joining Facebook and creating their own web pages.
 We want to explore what makes them different from Generation Y, and how to please both audiences for maximum usability.

 - Show and tell options

 - Optional tutorials

 - Options to connect via email and phone

 In order to make a site usable for all ages, it is important to know how these two demographics function.

 People ask me all the time how I know how to do so much on a computer.
 The answer is: I don’t.
 Using technology requires a trial and error approach.
 I understand that when I am doing something for the first time, I need to look at all of the available options.
 Then if I don’t know the answer to my problem, I Google it.
 I go at a fast pace and never look back.